Ida Laura Pfeiffer: Madagascar (1856–1858)

 In May 1857, Pfeiffer set out to explore Madagascar.
 Her first stop was Cape Town, South Africa.
 There, she encountered the French civil engineer and slave trader Joseph-François Lambert.
 Unbeknownst to Pfeiffer, Lambert had joined Jean Laborde and a few other Europeans in a plot to replace Ranavalona I, the queen of Madagascar, with the more moderate crown prince, Rakoto (the future king Radama II).
 Pfeiffer unwittingly became part of the conspiracy and was expelled from Madagascar in July 1857 after the queen discovered the attempted coup.

 During Pfeiffer's passage from the capital of Antananarivo to the coastal port of departure, she had unfortunately contracted a disease (likely malaria) and never fully recovered.
 She suffered through spells of fever on Mauritius and left for London on 10 March 1858.
 She then traveled to Hamburg but was struck by a renewed outbreak of vomiting and diarrhea.

-Ida Laura Pfeiffer died in Vienna on 27 October 1858 in the home of her brother, Carl Reyer.
-A travelogue describing her final voyage, Reise nach Madagaskar ("Trip to Madagascar"), was published in Vienna in 1861 in 2 volumes and included a biography written by her son Oscar Pfeiffer.